Discrete Breathers in a Honeycomb Lattice Near a Semi-Dirac Point: Anti-continuum regime and discrete breathers

-Figure \ref{fig3} shows the spatial profiles when $t=0$ of two discrete breathers both with a frequency located in the center of the phonon bandgap ($\omega_b=\omega_0$).
-The breathers are seeded at the central unit cell of the lattice from the $\pm$-states in \eqref{cn} and numerically continued to a value just below $\lambda_*=1/2.$ As $\lambda$ approaches $\lambda_*$, the localization strength of the breather dramatically weakens and its central amplitude starts to decay.
-This behavior is observed in Figure \ref{fig3} where the spatial tails of the breather are spread over a lattice with more than $5000$ unit-cells when $\lambda=0.48.$ The extended tail profiles agree well with the separable stationary solutions to our leading-order PDE approximation for $Z$ sufficiently large in \eqref{sep}.
-We are not able to numerically resolve this breather below $\lambda=0.48$ or $\epsilon=0.04$ as it continues to decay and delocalize.
+Figure \ref{fig3} shows the spatial profiles when $t=0$ of two discrete breathers, one with a frequency located in the center of a small phonon bandgap ($\omega_b=\omega_0$) and the other just slightly above the center of the gap ($\omega_b\gtrsim \omega_0$).
+The breathers are seeded in the central unit cell of the global lattice from the $\pm$-states in \eqref{cn} and numerically continued to a value just below $\lambda_*=1/2.$ As $\lambda$ approaches $\lambda_*$, the localization strength of the breather dramatically weakens and its central amplitude starts to decay.
+This behavior is observed in all of the panels in Figure \ref{fig3}, where the spatial tails of the breathers are spread over a lattice with $7,500$ unit-cells when $\lambda=0.48.$ The extended tail profiles agree well with the separable stationary solutions to our leading-order PDE approximation for $Z$ sufficiently large in \eqref{sep}.
+We are unable to numerically resolve this breather past $\lambda=0.48$ or below $\epsilon=0.04$ as it continues to decay and delocalize.

-Figure \ref{fig3} first shows the \textit{in-phase} breather with hardening nonlinearity at two perpendicular viewing angles.
-A schematic of the lattice used in the computations is shown in panel (a).
-Panel (b) shows the breather's profile along the direction corresponding to the $Z$-axis of the continuum theory from Section \ref{sec:pde} and panel (c) shows the same breather's profile along the transverse direction corresponding to the $H$-axis.
-For comparison, the exact separable profiles of the continuum theory, $\mathbf{\Phi}(Z;0)$ and $G_{1,-}(H;0)$ in \eqref{sep}, are shown in panels (d) and (e), respectively.
-Lastly, the \textit{out-of-phase} breather with a softening nonlinearity is shown in panel (f), also at $\lambda=0.48,$ with the same viewing angle as in panel (b).
-The profile along the $H$-axis of the out-of phase breather is nearly identical to the one shown in panel (c) and is therefore not shown.
-The spatial tails of both breathers shown in Figure \ref{fig3} are accurately captured by the envelopes in \eqref{sep}.
+Figure \ref{fig3} first shows the 2D spatial profile of the in-phase midgap breather at two perpendicular viewing angles.
+A schematic of the lattice geometry used in computations is shown in the inset of panel (a).
+Panel (a) shows the breather's profile along the direction corresponding to the $Z$-axis of the continuum theory from Section \ref{sec:pde} and panel (b) shows the same breather along the transverse direction corresponding to the $H$-axis.
+The \textit{out-of-phase} midgap breather can also be continued to $\lambda=0.48$ (in this case $g=-1$) and has an envelope profile nearly identical to the in-phase breather and is therefore not shown.